2019 Turkish local elections: Removal of mayors for malpractice

-'Fatigue' resignations of AKP mayors
+'Fatigue' resignations of AK Party mayors

 On 30 May 2017, shortly after a controversial declaration of victory in the 2017 constitutional referendum and election as AK Party leader, President Erdoğan made a statement claiming that his party was suffering from 'metal fatigue' and called on poorly-performing party provincial executives to leave their posts.
-Seven AKP provincial chairmen resigned their posts by the end of 2017 in response to Erdoğan's call.
-The intention of the AKP party executive to 'regenerate' the party resulted in pressure on some of the party's more controversial, long-serving or poorly-performing mayors to resign.
+Seven AK Party provincial chairmen resigned their posts by the end of 2017 in response to Erdoğan's call.
+The intention of the AK Party executive to 'regenerate' the party resulted in pressure on some of the party's more controversial, long-serving or poorly-performing mayors to resign.

 On 23 September 2017, Istanbul Mayor Kadir Topbaş, in office since 2004, resigned.
 This was followed by Düzce Mayor Mehmet Keleş on 2 October.
 On 18 October, the Mayor of Niğde, Faruk Akdoğan, resigned.
 On 23 October, the Mayor of Bursa, Recep Altepe, announced his resignation.
 On 27 October, Ankara Mayor Melih Gökçek resigned after weeks of unsuccessful negotiations with Erdoğan to retain his office.
 On 30 October, Balıkesir Mayor Edip Uğur also resigned after initially refusing to heed to the party executive's pressure.
 Making an emotional resignation statement, Uğur stated that his resignation was forced and that his family had received threats in the event he continued to resist.

-On 18 September 2018, the AKP Mayor of Ordu Enver Yılmaz announced his resignation.
+On 18 September 2018, the AK Party Mayor of Ordu Enver Yılmaz announced his resignation.
 His resignation was seen as non-related to the 'metal fatigue' regeneration drive but due to personal disagreements with high-ranking party official and deputy leader Numan Kurtulmuş, who is an MP for Ordu.

 Defections between parties

 A number of mayors switched parties between 2014 and 2019.
 A number of these defections were down to the formation of the İyi Party, which took away substantial support from the Nationalist Movement Party.
 A total of 10 municipal mayors switched to İYİ between the party's establishment on 25 October 2017 and 2019.
 The Mayor of Mersin, Burhanettin Kocamaz, switched to İYİ from the MHP on 4 December 2018, becoming the party's first metropolitan mayor.

 The Mayor of İnhisar in Bilecik, Ayhan Ödübek, joined CHP in 2018 having resigned from MHP in 2016.
 On 9 May 2017, Mayor Mustafa Gül of Kemer, in Antalya, resigned from MHP and joined CHP.
-On 20 October 2018, Mayor Rasim Daşhan of Şaphane, in Kütahya, resigned from CHP and joined AKP.
-On 13 November 2018, Mayor Gökhan Demirtaş of Gülüç, a small town in the Ereğli district of Zonguldak, resigned from CHP and joined AKP.
+On 20 October 2018, Mayor Rasim Daşhan of Şaphane, in Kütahya, resigned from CHP and joined AK Party.
+On 13 November 2018, Mayor Gökhan Demirtaş of Gülüç, a small town in the Ereğli district of Zonguldak, resigned from CHP and joined AK Party.